-I am currently looking for highly motivated students to work in the areas of game theory, multi-agent systems, control, and security.
+I am always looking for highly motivated students to work in the areas of game theory, multi-agent systems, and control systems.
 If you are interested in working with me, please send me an email with your CV and a brief description of your academic background and research interests.

 Research Interests: game theory, multi-agent systems, control theory.